wangxiaohui2015/simple_backup/README.md

 ```

 - thread: How many threads will be used for backup.
-Default is 3.
+Default is `3`, value range is `[1,128]`.
 - key: The password used for encryption.
-Default is changeme, need to change it for security reason.
+Default is `changeme`, cannot be empty, need to change it for security reason.
 - enableChecksum: If calculate source file checksum during backup.
-Default is false, may impact backup performance if set this value to true.
+Default is `false`, may impact backup performance if set this value to `true`.
 - backups: The source directory to be backup and destination directory to store backup files.

 #### Start Backup
-Go to `<Backup>/target/release`, run script `backup.sh` or `backup.bat` to start backup tasks.
+Go to `<CODE_BASE>/backup/target/release`, run script `backup.sh` or `backup.bat` to start backup tasks.

 ## Restore
-Go to `<Restore>/target/release`, run script `restore.sh` or `restore.bat` to start restore tasks.
+Go to `<CODE_BASE>/restore/target/release`, run script `restore.sh` or `restore.bat` to start restore tasks.

 Usage of restore command,